 What are some tips for preventing type 1 and 2 diabetes?

-- Eating healthy is one of the best ways for the prevention of diabetes.
+- Eating healthy is one of the best ways the prevention of diabetes.
 Avoid refined carbs and sugary foods and drinks that cause your blood sugar to spike.
-Include healthy fats and fibres in your diet and reduce your consumption of processed foods.
+Include healthy fats and fibers in your diet and reduce your consumption of processed foods.

 - For delaying the onset or prevention of type 2 diabetes physical exercises are important too.
 You can choose resistance training, biking, hiking, and walking.
 These type 2 diabetes physical exercises can also be coupled with meditation and breathing exercises to reduce your stress levels.

 - Quit smoking and drinking alcohol.
 These increase the risk of diabetes manifolds.

 - One of the best ways the prevention of diabetes is to improve your vitamin D levels.
 Get a good amount of sun exposure and include fatty fish and cod liver oil in your diet.

 - Include tea and coffee in your diet.
 This increases the levels of the antioxidants and polyphenols that help protect against diabetes.